ElBadr1/Task-Semi_Final/README.md

 # Task-Semi_Final

-# Imaking this project using HTML , CSS & some JS
+ Making this project using HTML, CSS & some JS